-The 2023 Hope Film Challenge supports student filmmakers in producing short film content (30-90 seconds) to practice their craft and further develop their storytelling capabilities in telling stories featuring hope and resilience.
+The 4th Annual Youth Across America Film Challenge supports student filmmakers in producing short film content (30-90 seconds) to practice their craft and further develop their storytelling capabilities in telling stories featuring hope and resilience.

 To qualify, you must be enrolled in high school or middle school, work with a mentor at your school, and submit a video.

-The mentor can be a teacher, counselor, administrator, or coach.
+The mentor can be any trusted adult at your school: teacher, counselor, administrator, coach, etc.

-• Winner will receive a copy of Blackmagic’s DaVinci Resolve Software.
+• The Blackmagic winner will receive a copy of Blackmagic’s DaVinci Resolve Software.
 DaVinci Resolve is a color grading, color correction, visual effects, and audio post-production video editing application for macOS, Windows, and Linux, developed by Blackmagic Design.

 What are we looking for?